artisan-roaster-scope/artisan/_docs/03-setup.md

 The various devices supported can be found [here](https://artisan-roasterscope.blogspot.com/2013/06/device-selection.html).
 Information on PID control can be found [here](https://artisan-roasterscope.blogspot.com/2016/11/pid-control.html).
 A discussion of virtual devices and symbolic assignments is [here](https://artisan-roasterscope.blogspot.com/2014/04/virtual-devices-and-symbolic-assignments.html).
 The most critical symbolic assignment is for your bean temp and that is explained below.
 Port settings are found under Config>Port IF they are needed.

 Artisan can now configure certain Phidgets much like a Machine.
+Machine setups for popular [VINT Phidget sets](https://artisan-scope.org/devices/phidget-sets/), available as ready-to-use packages from the Artisan shop, have been added that allow a one click configuration.
+There is a [2xTC setup based on the TMP1101](https://artisan-scope.org/phidgets/2x-tc-set/), a [2xRTD low-noise setup based on two TMP1200](https://artisan-scope.org/phidgets/2x-rtd-set/) as featured in [On Idle Noise](https://artisan-roasterscope.blogspot.com/2019/03/on-idle-noise.html) using a [one-in-two configuration](https://artisan-roasterscope.blogspot.com/2019/11/symbolic-formulas-basics-new-variables.html#one-in-two), and an [ambient extension based on the PRE1000 & HUM1000](https://artisan-scope.org/phidgets/ambient-extension/).
+There is also a setup for the older Phidget 1048 "databridge".

 ![Phidget Setup](/assets/images/gsg/phidget config.jpg)

-*Example* - Here is one example of connecting a Phidget.
-Each device will differ.
-Connecting a Phidget is easy and you don't have to use the Port menu.
+*Example* - Here is one example of physically connecting a Phidget 1048:

-For a Phidget 1048, the connections were made as follows:
 ![Phidget Connections](/assets/images/gsg/phidget wiring1.jpg) As thermocouples differ your wiring colors may vary.
 And different devices will connect differently.
 The correct wiring colors for the thermocouples used were as follows: